JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 The *IntelliJ Platform* offers three types of services: _application level_ services (global singleton), _project level_ services, and _module level_ services.
 For the latter two, a separate instance of the service is created for each instance of its corresponding scope, see [Project Model Introduction](/basics/project_structure.md).

-> **NOTE** Please consider not using module level services because it can lead to increased memory usage for projects with many modules.
+> **NOTE** Please consider not using module-level services because it can increase memory usage for projects with many modules.

 #### Constructor
-Project/Module level service constructors can have `Project`/`Module` argument.
+Project/Module level service constructors can have a `Project`/`Module` argument.
 To improve startup performance, avoid any heavy initializations in the constructor.

 > **NOTE** Please note that using constructor injection is deprecated (and not supported in [Light Services](#light-services)) for performance reasons.